-For the experiment, I took the Black Friday search term into the Semrush Keyword Magic Tool, you can see the result in the image below.
+For the experiment, I took the Black Friday search term into the Semrush Keyword Magic Tool, and you can see the result in the image below.

 Now we have more detailed keyword data about the Black Friday search term.

 This step is necessary because it is not enough to create your event blog around the broad topic of Black Friday.
 To make the most of it, you have to focus on a section of the Black Friday deal.

 This could be tools, wear, health remedies, footwear, etc. Whatever it is, make sure you narrow down on your audience selection.
 So you can create better-tailored content for your audience.

-For instance, you can create an event blog around internet marketing tools that are sold at discounted prices during the Black Friday season.
+For instance, you can create an event blog around internet marketing tools sold at discounted prices during the Black Friday season.

 Or you may choose to start an event blog around sports equipment that goes on sale during a particular sporting event.

 2. Register Your Domain/Hosting

 Once you’re done with your keyword research, the next step is to register a domain name and purchase the right hosting package.

 For the domain name, while the exact name match might not hold weight anymore in search ranking, it will do good for branding to go for a domain name that reflects the blog topic.

 At the barest minimum, choose a domain name that closely reflects your topic of discussion.
-It will make it easy for potential visitors to quickly understand your listing information.
+It will make it easy for potential visitors to understand your listing information quickly.

 NameCheap is an ideal domain name registrar of choice for many marketers.
 And I recommend you register your domain name with NameCheap.

-Next, you need a very good high-quality web hosting server.
+Next, you need an excellent high-quality web hosting server.
 This is one area you shouldn’t bargain for less in all the tools necessary to build your blog.